 Annual precipitation in the Tatra Mountains area varies from 600-800 mm in the foothills to more than 2000 mm in the mountains.
 Maximum seasonal precipitation occurs in summer, minimum in winter.
 Second, smaller precipitation maximum is sometimes observed in autumn.
 Snow cover is typically present in the mountains between November and May.
 About 60-80% of annual precipitation runs off.
-The long-term mean annual specific runoff is 40 to 50 l·s-1·km-2 (Pociask-Karteczka et al. 2010).
+The longterm mean annual specific runoff is 40 to 50 l·s-1·km-2 (Pociask-Karteczka et al. 2010).
 Annual runoff maximum occurs in spring months.
 It is related to snowmelt accompanied by rainfall in late April and May (when most of the snow cover is already melted).
 Annual runoff minimum occurs in winter (January, February).
+An example of seasonality in catchment precipitation and runoff from the catchment on the southern slopes of the Western Tatra Mountains is shown in Fig. 3.3.

 Fig. 3.1.
-The Tatra Mountains as the "water tower" of Central Europe.
+The Tatra Mountains as a "water tower" of Central Europe.

 Fig. 3.2.
-A cross section of the Podhle basin; blue arrows indicate precipitation, red arrows indicate groundwater circulation (Chowaniec 2009, simplified).
+A cross section of the Podhle basin; blue arrows indicate precipitation, red arrows indicate groundwater circulation (after Chowaniec 2009, simplifed).